-- 1.2.
-Survey of Private Copyright Documentation Systems and Practices: This would cover the use of copyright documentation, including in the form of RMI, by entities such as collective management organizations or the Creative Commons System, and would examine how these systems identify, or might contribute to identifying, content that is protected or in the public domain. - 1.3.
-Scoping Study on Copyright and Related Rights and the Public Domain: The scoping study would include an illustrative comparison of national legislation that directly, or indirectly, defines the public domain (as far as copyright is concerned), a survey of initiatives and tools, technical and legal, which facilitate access, use, identification and location of public domain material, and, finally, recommendations for further work to be undertaken by WIPO in regard to the public domain as far as copyright is concerned.
-The study would also include a preliminary analysis of the possible implications of a rich and accessible public domain. - 1.4.
+1.2.
+Survey of Private Copyright Documentation Systems and Practices: This would cover the use of copyright documentation, including in the form of RMI, by entities such as collective management organizations or the Creative Commons System, and would examine how these systems identify, or might contribute to identifying, content that is protected or in the public domain.

+1.3.
+Scoping Study on Copyright and Related Rights and the Public Domain: The scoping study would include an illustrative comparison of national legislation that directly, or indirectly, defines the public domain (as far as copyright is concerned), a survey of initiatives and tools, technical and legal, particularly in the digital environment, which affect access, use, identification and location of public domain material, and, finally, recommendations for further work to be undertaken by WIPO in regard to the public domain as far as copyright is concerned.
+The study would also include a preliminary analysis of the possible implications of a rich and accessible public domain.
+The study should also take into account the ongoing work in the Standing Committee on Copyright and Related Rights on limitations and exceptions to copyright.

+1.4.
 A Conference on Copyright Documentation and Infrastructure: will be organized following completion of the two Surveys and Scoping Study under 1.1, 1.2 and 1.3, above.
 The participation of some representatives of LDCs and developing countries would be financed under the project.